 The easiest way to book rail tickets is through the SNCF website, where you are given the choice of an eticket (to print at home or to save on your mobile), or a hard copy ticket sent to you by mail.
 That way you can step straight on to the train without queuing up at the ticket counter.

 Fédération Française de la Randonnée Pédestre (FFRP)

-A full list of available topo-guides can be seen and bought on the FFRP website.
+A full list of available topo-guides can be seen and bought from the FFRP boutique.

 Institut Géographique National (IGN)